Hi, I’m Lisa-Jo

 About what we want our daughters to know about the mean girls or how sometimes you need to show your waist grace.

 I love that the Internet gives us a way to share our every day, extraordinary stories.

 I co-host a podcast called Out of the Ordinary with a fellow author and friend of nearly two decades, Christie Purifoy, that explores the surprising ways that cultivating ordinary life leads to extraordinary stories.

 I’m South African, currently living in the States after a couple years in Ukraine with travel to Belarus, the Czech Republic, Poland, Egypt, Botswana and a few wonderful years in Michigan.
 I love how social media can change the world for good, one blog post at a time.
 How it gives us glimpses into the similar stories we live right there between the cereal boxes and kids’ undone art projects at our messy kitchen tables.

-And so I keep coming back here with words about motherhood.
-I show up with my stories about sleep deprivation, frustrated four-year-olds and my constant wrestle with trying to make a home out of a house that is not my own.
+And so I keep coming back here with words about motherhood and faith, about friendship and family.
 This is my truth.
 And I promise to keep on telling it, this love story.
 Of how Jesus would have loved me the same whether I had children or not.
 But how He is remaking me day in and day out through this gift that He saved till last.

 So come back tomorrow.
 And the day after.
-And I will still be here, unwrapping, unwrapping, unwrapping all this crawling, toddling, laughing, crying extraordinarily sacred ordinary.
+And I will still be here, unwrapping, unwrapping, unwrapping all this laughing, crying extraordinarily sacred ordinary.